Laptop Tips

 black windows

-4).
-Type ipconfig/release on it and then press Enter.
-Now you must wait a while for the command to finish working.
+4. Type ipconfig/release and press Enter.
+Now, you have to wait for a while for the command to do its job.

-5).
-When this command works, then type ipconfig/renew and press Enter.
-Now, wait for a while, and then connect your laptop to your Wi-Fi connection.
+5. When this command is successful, type ipconfig/renew and press Enter.
+Now, wait for a while and connect your laptop to Wi-Fi.

-This will surely fix any problem with your laptop won’t connect to Wi-Fi, so you can continue working.
+This will resolve any issues with your laptop not connecting to Wi-Fi, so you can continue working.

 David Tian